 Insecure: Define And Manage It

-Updated February 17, 2020
+Updated February 15, 2021

-Reviewer Laura Angers
+Medically Reviewed By: Laura Angers

-How Do We Define Insecure?
+How Do We Define Insecurity?

 - In the person: lacking confidence or doubting one's abilities.
 This involves a person feeling inadequate about personal traits like physical appearance, intelligence, or accomplishments.

 - In objects or situations: believing things are not fixed or safe.
 This could include relationships, jobs, and financial stability.